opencadc/storage-inventory/vault/README.md

 org.opencadc.vault.storage.namespace = {a storage inventory namespace to use}
 ```
 The vault _resourceID_ is the resourceID of _this_ vault service.

+The _allocationParent_ is a path to a container node (directory) which contains space allocations.
+An allocation
+is owned by a user (usually different from the _rootOwner_ admin user) who is responsible for the allocation
+and all content therein.
+The owner of an allocation is granted additional permissions within their
+allocation (they can read/write/delete anything) so the owner cannot be blocked from access to any content
+within their allocation.
+This probably only matters for multi-user projects.
+Multiple _allocationParent_(s) may
+be configured to organise the top level of the content (e.g. /home and /projects).
+Paths configured to be
+_allocationParent_(s) will be automatically created (if necessary), owned by the _rootOwner_, and will be
+anonymously readable (public).
+Limitation: only top-level container nodes can be configured as _allocationParent_(s

 The _preventNotFound_ key can be used to configure `vault` to prevent artifact-not-found errors that might
 result due to the eventual consistency nature of the storage system by directly checking for the artifact at